 Ed shares his time between Rocky Dale Gardens and Phillips Garden, his 30 year-old landscape design/build firm in Minneapolis.
 With a keen interest in modern design and a broad knowledge of plant material, Ed has installed a host of interesting landscapes throughout the Twin Cites and New England.

-Ed is an alumni of the University of Vermont: Plant and Soil Science and Environmental Studies.
+Ed is an alumnus of the University of Vermont: Plant and Soil Science and Environmental Studies.

 Ed calls the nursery home, where he lives in the 1856 Italianate house with his husband David and their dog Coco.